-The leader of the Green Party of Canada, Elizabeth May, sits down for a live interview with Maclean’s senior writer Paul Wells at the recently renovated National Arts Centre in Ottawa.
-This is the fifth conversation of the second season of Maclean’s Live, presented by the Canadian Bankers Association in partnership with the NAC and CPAC.
+David Frum, political commentator and staff writer at The Atlantic, will sit down for a live interview with Maclean’s senior writer Paul Wells at the recently renovated National Arts Centre in Ottawa on Nov.
+14 at 7 p.m.
+ET.
+It will be streamed live on Facebook, Twitter, YouTube and macleans.ca/live.
+This is the first conversation of the third season of Maclean’s Live, presented by the Canadian Bankers Association in partnership with the NAC and CPAC.
 Tweet along with the hashtag #MacleansLive for all the highlights.
-CPAC broadcast the conversation live.
+CPAC will broadcast the conversation live.
 Also!
 Sign up for our daily politics newsletter, a morning must-read in the nation’s capital.